htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 all the slots at the same time.

 There are a variety of events that may cause the startd to try to get rid of or temporarily suspend a running job.
-Activity on the machine’s console, load from other jobs, or shutdown of the startd via an administrative command are all possible sources of interference.
+Activity on the machine's console, load from other jobs, or shutdown of the startd via an administrative command are all possible sources of interference.
 Another one is the appearance of a higher priority claim to the machine by a